-Today, I walked to our local grocery store to buy a pumpkin pie pumpkin.
+Today, I walked to our local grocery store to buy a pumpkin pie pumpkin for my pumpkin rigatoni recipe.
 Since I live five miles from the store, I was hoping to find a small pumpkin to make tonight’s dinner.
-Little did I know, the smallest one would require I walk home, while lifting weights.
+Little did I know, the smallest one would require I walk home while lifting weights.

-Although I prefer to use a real pumpkin for this recipe, pumpkins are not always in season.
-And, I can tell you I love this recipe enough to eat it all year round.
+Although I prefer to use a real pumpkin for my pumpkin rigatoni, pumpkins are not always in season.
+And, I can tell you I love this pumpkin pasta recipe enough to eat it all year round.
 So, organic pumpkin puree works for this recipe out of season, or if you are in a hurry, and don’t have time roast a pumpkin.

 What is the difference between a pumpkin pie pumpkin and the type you carve?
 A pie pumpkin is small and packed full of flesh that makes it a good choice for cooking.
 The pulp also has a better texture (less grainy) and is sweeter.
 Compared to carving pumpkins, pie pumpkins, or sugar pumpkins, are smaller and easier to bake: … Pulpy, sweeter flesh on the inside.